The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Background and data

-For instance, Figure \ref{fig:asl} plots the proportion of individuals reporting a positive environmental influence against the proportion of individuals with high economic status, aggregated by LHU.
-The color gradient indicates the average PM2.5 concentration in each LHU, computed considering the arithmetic mean by LHU.
-The positive relationship between high economic status and a higher proportion of positive perceived environmental influence is expected.
-However, when examining PM2.5 concentrations, we also observe several LHUs characterized by both high PM2.5 levels and a high proportion of individuals reporting a positive influence.
 Since economic resources can mitigate the perceived negative effects of environmental exposure, a simultaneous approach to addressing both these factors is necessary.
-On the other hand, it is also necessary to respect the ordinal nature of the response.
-In this regard, we describe in the following section a regression model for ordinal responses with semi-parallel effects, initially proposed by \cite{JSSordinalElNet}.
+In so doing, we must respect the ordinal nature of the response.
+Accordingly, the following section introduces a regression model for ordinal responses with semi-parallel effects, initially proposed by \cite{JSSordinalElNet}.
 As explained in more detail below, the framework is flexible enough to include numerous covariates, consider potential interactions, and depart from the typical assumption of parallel odds while maintaining interpretability.
-For the sake of completeness, additional exploratory results are reported in the SM.
+For completeness, additional exploratory results are reported in the SM.